The Globe (Minnesota newspaper)

 The Globe is an American, English language newspaper headquartered in Worthington, Minnesota.
-The Globe serves Noble County, Minnesota and the surrounding areas.
+The Globe serves Nobles County, Minnesota and the surrounding areas.
 It was founded in 1872 and is currently owned by the Forum Communications Company of Fargo, North Dakota.

 The Globe provides news coverage through an online news website, a weekly print edition and a daily e-paper edition available online or through an app.

 History

 Related names of the newspaper include: